 Although some may say that there are only a few bad apples in this American bunch, this is true, yet untrue.
 The majority of Americans are law-abiding and amiable citizens who believe in the multicultural melting-pot that the U.S.A stands for.
-However, there are a select few who choose to exemplify the 17th-century racism that most Americans look down upon.
-Thus, it is clear that this endemic xenophobia and bigotry are deep-rooted into the fabrics of this nation.
+However, a select few choose to exemplify the 17th-century racism that most Americans look down upon.
+Thus, it is clear that this endemic xenophobia and bigotry are deep-rooted into this nation's fabric.

 Reading the controversial book To Kill A Mockingbird revealed what racism meant in the 19th and 20th centuries.
-For those who have not read the book, I thoroughly recommend it.
-In the classic novel, a black man is accused, by a white woman, of a crime he did not commit.
-The man was sentenced to death and later killed.
-This abhorrent pattern, unfortunately, repeated throughout history, occurs because of one simple phrase: "Because I can."
-The white woman in To Kill A Mockingbird could.
+For those who have not read the novel, I thoroughly recommend it.
+In the classic, a black man is accused by a white woman of a crime he did not commit.
+The same man was unjustly sentenced to death and later killed.
+Unfortunately, this abhorrent pattern repeated throughout history occurs because of one simple phrase: "Because I can."
+The white woman in To Kills A Mockingbird could.
 James Earl Ray, the man who killed M.L.K Jr., could.
 The white woman who accused Emmett Till of offending her could.
-The two white men who killed him, could too.
-Later, those same white men, J.W Milam and Roy Bryant, were placed in front of an all-white jury and were not convicted of allegedly killing Emmett Till.
-However, a year later, protected under Double Jeopardy, they confessed to having murdered the 14-year-old boy in cold blood.
+The two white men who later killed him, could too.
 Lastly, it seems that racism is not a 19th or 20th-century issue and that we, as a nation, are still struggling to overcome and eradicate the brutal bias and intolerance that racism embodies.
 The former Minneapolis police officer, Derek Chauvin, who killed George Floyd, could.
 White supremacy is as huge a problem as racism, and it proves to be a recurring issue in the American way of life.

-On May 25th, 2020, at 8:01 P.M, George Floyd was arrested for using a counterfeit twenty-dollar bill - a petty crime that would have resulted in a 6-12 month jail sentence.
-When "Minneapolis' finest" arrived at the scene to apprehend George Floyd, Derek Chauvin and three other police officers handcuffed him.
-They practically dragged him the squad car to be driven to the police precinct.
+On May 25th, 2020, at 8:01 P.M, George Floyd was arrested for using a counterfeit twenty-dollar bill - a petty crime that would have resulted in a six to a twelve-month jail sentence.
+When "Minneapolis' finest" arrived at the scene to apprehend George Floyd, Derek Chauvin and three other police officers handcuffed and dragged him to the squad car.
 However, this was not a regular arrest.
-When George Floyd got nearer to the door of the backseat, he tripped, and Derek Chauvin pressed his knee on George Floyd's neck for over 9 minutes.
+When George Floyd neared the backseat door, he stumbled, and Derek Chauvin forced his knee on George Floyd's neck for over 9 minutes.
 This awful, abominable, appalling, and atrocious incident has led to George Floyd's death and the imprisonment of all four police officers on the scene.

-Nevertheless, it has also sparked nationwide protests in support of the Floyd family and all black lives.
-This landmark event demonstrates that white supremacy and racism are not behind us, but rather an ongoing battle which woefully continues to be prevalent in the 21st century.
-These revolts will hopefully instigate substantial changes in the federal law and a real, painstaking abolition of hate, bias, xenophobia, and bigotry in this country.
+This egregious act of racism has also sparked nationwide protests supporting the Floyd family and all black lives.
+This landmark event demonstrates that white supremacy and racism are not behind us, but rather an ongoing battle whose prevalence is woefully apparent in the 21st century.
+Hopefully, these revolts will instigate substantial changes in federal law and a total, painstaking abolition of hate, bias, xenophobia, and bigotry in our country.